Vlad the Impaler

 The Ottoman Sultan, Mehmed II, ordered Vlad to pay homage to him personally, but Vlad had the Sultan's two envoys captured and impaled.
-In February 1462, he attacked Ottoman territory, massacring tens of thousands of Turks and Muslim Bulgarians.
+In January 1462, he attacked Ottoman territory, massacring tens of thousands of Turks and Muslim Bulgarians.
 Mehmed launched a campaign against Wallachia to replace Vlad with Vlad's younger brother, Radu.
 Vlad attempted to capture the sultan at Târgoviște during the night of 16–17 June 1462.
-The Sultan and the main Ottoman army left Wallachia, but many Wallachians deserted Vlad’s forces and joined Radu.
+The Sultan and the main Ottoman army left Wallachia, but many Wallachians deserted Vlad's forces and joined Radu.
 Vlad went to Transylvania to seek assistance from Matthias Corvinus, King of Hungary, in late 1462, but Corvinus had him imprisoned.

 Vlad was held in captivity in Visegrád from 1463 to 1475.
 During this period, anecdotes about his cruelty started to spread in Germany and Italy.
 He was released at the request of Stephen III of Moldavia in the summer of 1475.
-Vlad was reputedly forced to convert to Roman Catholicism (from Russian Orthodoxy) as part of the agreement for his release.
+Vlad was reputedly forced to convert to Roman Catholicism (from Eastern Orthodoxy) as part of the agreement for his release.
 He fought in Corvinus's army against the Ottomans in Bosnia in early 1476.
 Hungarian and Moldavian troops helped him to force Basarab Laiotă (who had dethroned Vlad's brother, Radu) to flee from Wallachia in November.
 Basarab returned with Ottoman support before the end of the year.
 Vlad was killed in battle near Snagov before 10 January 1477.

 Books describing Vlad's cruel acts were among the first bestsellers in the German-speaking territories.
 In Russia, popular stories suggested that Vlad was able to strengthen his central government only by applying brutal punishments, and many 19th-century Romanian historians adopted a similar view.
-Vlad's patronymic inspired the name of Bram Stoker's literary vampire, Count Dracula.
+It is suggested that Vlad's patronymic inspired the name of Bram Stoker's literary vampire, Count Dracula.
+However, Vlad is not mentioned in Stoker's notes for the novel.